Robin Cronan, Marketing Director, Certero

 The Challenges of Cloud

 It is important to be aware that unsanctioned access to SaaS, PaaS and IaaS is easy for employees.
 What this means is issues around visibility, awareness and control increase for IT departments.
 As a result, the gap between what IT Managers think they know and what is actually true also increases – therefore risk and cost also increase.

-- Do you have a full understanding of software applications, platforms and infrastructure being delivered via the Cloud and used across your organization?
+- Do you have a full understanding of cloud-based applications, platforms and infrastructure used across your organization?

 - Are you fully aware of the impact on governance and security?